HazyResearch/data-centric-ai/README.md

 is to consolidate this experience in a single place that can be accessed by anyone that wants to understand and contribute to this area.

+Join our [mailing list](https://groups.google.com/forum/#!forum/data-centric-ai/join) if you're interested in this area and would like to hear more!

 ---

 ## How Can I Help?